-Paul, by using the perpendicular first person singular “I” fifteen times from verse four to fourteen sets before us the development of his own soul before God.
+By using the perpendicular first person singular “I” 15 times from verse 4 to 14, Paul set before us the development of his own soul before God.
 This maturity process is triggered by the cataclysmic event of becoming a Christian.
 Spiritual birth commences a life-long process of growth into maturity.

-By the use of “brethren” he is addressing those who have come to know Christ personally.
-By personally addressing the Philippians as “brethren” he draws them into his experience.
+By the use of “brethren,” he addressed those who had come to know Christ personally.
+By personally addressing the Philippians as “brethren,” he drew them into his experience.
 This reminds us that no Christian has arrived in his/her growth in time on earth.

 The word “count” means to calculate.
-By studied evaluation Paul came to a calculation.
+Through studied evaluation, Paul came to a calculation.
 He did not come to this decision by a snap opinion.
 He thought about it.
-He came to the conclusion that eternal values (vv 13,14) will keep his perspective right.
-God has a plan for him.
-God is managing that plan perfectly.
-Paul puts confidence in that plan.
+He came to the conclusion that eternal values (vv.
+13,14) would keep his perspective right.
+God had a plan for him.
+God was managing that plan perfectly.
+Paul put confidence in that plan.
 God has a purpose for every believer in time.
-Paul wants to “latch on” to the purpose God has for him.
+Paul wanted to “latch on” to the purpose God had for him.

-The first calculation Paul makes is a negative one.
-He does not calculate himself as having reached the final destination in his spiritual growth.
-He says, “I do not want you to get the impression that I have arrived at the point of ultimate maturity.
+The first calculation Paul made was a negative one.
+He did not calculate himself as having reached the final destination in his spiritual growth.
+He said, “I do not want you to get the impression that I have arrived at the point of ultimate maturity.
 I do not want to leave you with the idea that I have no further room to grow as a Christian.”
 He had been a Christian between 25 and 30 years at this time.

 For the third time the word “apprehended” occurs in this context.
 The first use of “apprehend” pertains to appropriating God’s provisions for the Christian life.
 The second refers to the utilization of the cross for salvation.
 In this verse “apprehend” refers to reward (v.14).
-When we think we have arrived spiritually is the point we begin to fall.
+When we think we have arrived spiritually, that is the point we begin to fall.
 We never stay at the same place in our spiritual life.
 We either grow or revert.
 We go up or down.
 We progress or retrogress.
 We never stand still.
-If an army sits in one place in war the enemy will target their position.
-An army must continue to move to keep the enemy from using them as a target.
+If an army sits in one place in war, the enemy will target its position.
+An army must continue to move to keep the enemy from using it as a target.
 That is why it is dangerous to consider ourselves to have arrived spiritually.

-APPLICATION: As we eat and exercise spiritually we develop Christian character.
-Every true Christian develops to some extent after becoming a Christian but few grow over a protracted period.
-With increasing amount of light a Christian sprouts divine character that only God can give.
-Whatever balance of growth left over when we go to be with the Lord is given to us instantaneously.
+As we eat and exercise spiritually, we develop Christian character.
+Every true Christian develops to some extent after becoming a Christian, but few grow over a protracted period.
+With increasing amount of light, a Christian sprouts divine character that only God can give.
+Whatever balance of growth is left over when we go to be with the Lord, we are given it instantaneously.